bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

 ~
 ```

-This persists the change in the working directory, whilst extracting it to a standalone commit which can be sent for code review.
-Here's how you can create a branch and push to an upstream repository like GitHub:
+This persists the change in the working directory, whilst extracting it to a standalone commit on top of the main branch which can be sent for code review.
+Here's how you can create a branch and push to an upstream repository (GitHub in this case):

 ```ansi
 [0;1m[32m❯[0m [34mjj[39m [36mbranch[39m [36mcreate[39m [36mtest[39m [36m-r[39m [36mrwq[39m